xyngular/py-xinject/README.md

   - Objects to wrap are 'client' like things, and allow you to communicate with some external system.
   - Very common for these objects to represent an already-open network connection, So there are performance considerations to try and keep connection open and to reuse it.
-  - See `xyn_aws` for a special Resource subclass that wraps boto clients/resources, allows you to lazily get a shared aws client/resource.
+  - See `xyn_aws` for a special Dependency subclass that wraps boto clients/resources, allows you to lazily get a shared aws client/resource.
     - It also uses a more advance feature, ActiveResourceProxy, to represent boto resources/clients that are importable into other modules and directly usable.
 - Common configuration or setting values
   - See also:
     - xyn_settings
-      - A Resource subclass that has extra features geared towards this use case.
+      - A Dependency subclass that has extra features geared towards this use case.
     - xyn_config
       - Way to get settings from SSM, Secrets Manager and other remote locations.
 - Anything that needs to be lazily allocated, especially if they need to be re-created for each unit-test run.
   - Example: things with moto, requests-mock
     - This use useful when session/clients needs to be created after a mock installed.
-      So if code-base uses Resource  to grab a requests session (for example), when a new unit-test runs it will allocate a new requests session, and mock will therefore work.
+      So if code-base uses Dependency  to grab a requests session (for example), when a new unit-test runs it will allocate a new requests session, and mock will therefore work.
       While at the same time the code in prod/deployed code it will just use a shared session that sticks around  between lambda runs, etc. (which is what you want to happen in deployed code).